ianb445/vsolidus-ubuntu-build/README.md

 # Ubuntu on Raspberry PI 4

+Solidus does not build on Raspbian, you need to use Ubuntumate (64bit)  or Ubuntu Server/Desktop (64 bit) on the PI.
+The compile fails on Raspbian.

 In order to build on a Raspberry PI a few changes to the Berkley DB build files need to be made (Only if building with a wallet, if not, follow the standard instructions).

 The script, contains lines in section 4 which update the the two old files config.guess and config.sub as well as a small patch to the atomic.h file required to compile on Ubuntu 19.04